-

 \begin{itemize}

-\item \emph{CellTools:} This class provides geometric operations on the reference and physical frame.
-Includes computation of tangents and normals to edges/faces in the physical frame, computation of Jacobian of the reference-to-physical frame maps, and other metric computations.
+\item \code{CellTools}: This class provides geometric operations in the reference and physical frames.
+This includes the computation of tangents and normals to edges and faces in the physical frame, the computation of the Jacobian of the reference-to-physical frame map, and other geometric computations.

-\item \emph{CubatureFactory:} This class provides several quadrature rules (called \emph{cubatures} in Intrepid2) of various degrees of accuracy for approximating integrals over the elements and their boundaries.
+\item \code{CubatureFactory}: This class provides quadrature rules (called \emph{cubatures} in Intrepid2) of various degrees of accuracy for approximating integrals over elements and their boundaries.

-\item \emph{OrientationTools:} This class provides methods to orient the basis functions based on the global orientation of edges and faces, determined by the global numbering of the cell vertices.
-This is achieved by building a linear operator (a permutation for tensor-product elements) that encodes the orientation of a particular cell, and applying that operator to the reference basis functions.
+\item \code{OrientationTools}: This class provides methods to orient the basis functions based on the global orientation of edges and faces, determined by the global numbering of the cell vertices.
+This is achieved by building a linear operator (a permutation for tensor-product elements) that encodes the orientation of a particular cell and applying that operator to the reference basis functions.

-\item \emph{ProjectionTools:} This class provides methods for interpolation-based projections of a given function into a compatible finite element space or between compatible finite element spaces \cite{demkowicz2007}.
+\item \code{ProjectionTools}: This class provides methods for interpolation-based projections of a given function into a compatible finite element space or between compatible finite element spaces~\cite{demkowicz2007}.
 The provided projections commute with the corresponding differential operators if the quadrature rules can exactly integrate the functions being projected.
-As an example, projecting an $H({\rm grad})$ function into the $H({\rm grad})$ finite-element space and then taking its gradient gives the same result as taking the gradient of the function first, and then projecting the gradient into the $H({\rm curl})$ finite-element space.
+As an example, projecting an $H({\rm grad})$ function into the $H({\rm grad})$ finite element space and then taking its gradient gives the same result as taking the gradient of the function first and then projecting the gradient into the $H({\rm curl})$ finite element space.

-\item \emph{FunctionSpaceTools:} This class provides transformations of fields from reference to physical frame and back, computation of measures on edges, faces and cells, scalar/vector/tensor multiplications and contractions for computing integrals.
+\item \code{FunctionSpaceTools}: This class provides transformations of fields from the reference to the physical frame and back, computation of measures on edges, faces, and cells, scalar/vector/tensor multiplications and contractions for computing integrals.

 \end{itemize}